yeoman-projects/generator-jhipster-electron/README.md

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
-You can use it to generate an electron exe that runs your **war package**.
+You can use it to generate an electron exe that runs your **target/*.war package**.

 # Prerequisites